World War III (Madina Lake album)

 World War III is the third studio album by American post-hardcore band Madina Lake, released on September 13, 2011.
 The first single from the album is "Hey Superstar", and the second one is "Imagineer" produced by Billy Corgan.
 This is their first album after leaving Roadrunner Records and signing with Razor & Tie.
+It was also their last album with founding drummer Dan Torelli, who did not rejoin the band upon their reformation in 2017.